-Leona Lewis is an English singer from London.
-She was born in 1985 in the Borough of Islington and grew up attending theater and singing schools.
+Singer-songwriter Leona Lewis was born in 1985 in the Borough of Islington and grew up attending theater and singing schools.

 In 2006, Lewis won The X Factor television competition and shot to fame.
 Simon Cowell signed her to his record label, Syco Music, and she subsequently signed a contract with J Records in 2007.